slanska/flexilite/README.md

    b) writing script to move existing data (or reset existing database and start from fresh new, if change happens in the middle of development and data are not worthy to keep).

-   (We omit here other things that also need to be done after DB schema changes - updating UI forms, and very likely, revisiting UI flow and so on.
+   (We omit here other things that also need to be done after DB schema changes - updating UI forms, and very likely, revisiting UI flow, changing navigation, handling different typical cases and so on.
    These tasks can be as time and effort consuming as direct DB changes, but we will ignore this class of changes as it goes too far from the scope).

    In major percentage of cases database schema in its evolution shifts towards complication, and decomposition.
    I.e. schema requires new tables/classes to be introduced, new columns/attributes.

    Database schema migration patterns described above present just a subset of typical issues that database and application developer needs to address when designing, developing and maintaining real world business software.

    Besides, there is whole set of other data related tasks that are not covered by a traditional RDBMS (or NoSQL) systems, and require case-by-case resolving.
 Short list of such tasks might look as follows:
     1) many-to-many relations.
-There is no out-of-box way to implement this.
+In RDBMS world, there is no out-of-box way to implement this.
 Usually this kind of relation is handled by adding special table which would hold IDs for both related tables.
     2) re-ordering items in the list.
 While this type of functionality is completely ignored by RDBMS concept, it is rather popular requirement/nice-to-have features in the real world application.
-Again, like #1, if requied, this feature needs to be dealt with case-by-case basis.
+Again, like #1, if required, this feature needs to be dealt with case-by-case basis.
     3) data to the same collection/table/class is collected from various sources with a (likely) different structure and a (possibly) extra data, which is not included into original schema.
     While different structures can be handled during loading phase via transformation, handling extra data (if needed to preserve) require either adding generic field (JSON, BLOB or memo), or extending schema with one or more additional tables/collections to store these data.